ballerina-attic/connectors/README.md

 # How to run

-This will be a part of Ballerina distribution.
+This will be a part of ballerina-tools-0.8.0.zip distribution [1].
-For the time being, you can copy the built connectors-0.8.0-SNAPSHOT.jar file to <ballerina_home>/bre/lib and test.

 To test a connector action written in Ballerina language use the run command as follows.